The phone number for the Bristol Autism Hub is 0300 125 6207

 This information has been provided from the Autism Hub, Bristol’s central assessment centre for autism.
+It is important to note, however, that not everyone’s journey will exactly follow the steps below.
 Click here to learn more about the Autism Hub.

 The Bristol Autism Hub is a new service designed to provide more efficient service for assessing children for autism in Bristol and South Gloucestershire.